If you like classic homemade hummus, this roasted garlic hummus is kicked up a couple notches. Creamy. Sweet. Smoky. And, just a touch spicy.

 - Crumbled feta cheese, for garnish

 - Remove the loose papery outside skin from the garlic heads, but keep the cloves intact.
 Cut about 1/2 inch from top.
 Place the garlic cloves each in a piece of foil that’s large enough to wrap around.
 Lightly drizzle with olive oil.
 Close the foil up.
-Bake in heated oven for 40 minutes or until the garlic is very soft.
-Remove from heat and let cool briefly, then separate the cloves and peel.
+Bake in heated oven for 40 to 45 minutes or until the garlic is very soft.
+Remove from heat and let cool briefly, then peel.

 - In the bowl of a food processor, fitted with a blade, place the roasted garlic, chickpeas, tahini, lemon juice, and water.
 Sprinkle salt, sumac and cayenne.
 Blend until smooth.
 Be sure to add a little more water as needed, until you achieve desired smooth texture.
 You can also add a little more lemon juice to your taste.
 Taste and adjust for salt and spices.